Home » Blog » Europe » Portugal » Portugal Road Trip: FULL 14-Day Itinerary

 Camping In Viana Do Castelo

 There is an Orbitur campsite at Cabedelo, but we decided to go bush and sleep in the woods.
-Yep, that's right, because wild camping is totally okay in Portugal.
-So we spent the night in the middle of nowhere a bit North of Viana and enjoyed pasta and some wine combined with great conversations aside the campfire.
+Yep, that's right, because wild camping in a campervan is allowed in Portugal.
+So we spent the night in the middle of nowhere a bit North of Viana and enjoyed pasta and some wine combined with great conversations in front of the campfire.
 I loved it!

-Anyways, wherever you decide to stay the night, don’t sleep too close to the ocean and mind the tide.
-Otherwise you will wake up to a surprise, or well, with wet feet (nope, that actually didn't happen to me, I was warned before).
+Anyway, wherever you decide to stay the night, don’t sleep too close to the ocean and mind the tide.
+Otherwise, you will wake up to a surprise, or well, with wet feet (nope, that actually didn't happen to me, I was warned before).

 Another great spot to go to in Viana is this hidden waterfall you can walk to from above the farmhouse and hotel Quinta da Boa Viagem.
-Crystal clear and icy-cold water deep in the forest will leave you in awe for sure.
-Due to the limited time I decided to drive on to Portugal’s one and only national park: Peneda-Gerês National Park.
+Crystal-clear and icy-cold water deep in the forest will leave you in awe for sure.
+Due to the limited time, I decided to drive on to Portugal’s only national park: Peneda-Gerês National Park.
 My first stop driving into the park was Lindoso.

 More Time To Spend Around Viana?

-If you have more time, it would be perfectly spent at the nearby magical town of Ponte de Lima whose Roman bridge is considered to be the most beautiful Medieval bridge in this country.
-If you’re there on a Monday, check out the large markets right by the Lima river or go cycling along the riverbank.
+If you have more time, it would be perfectly spent at the nearby magical town of Ponte de Lima whose Roman bridge is considered the most beautiful Medieval bridge in this country.
+If you’re there on a Monday, check out the large markets right by the Lima River or go cycling along the riverbank.

 Further east, there is the scenic Ponte de Barca to be explored with plenty of picturesque monuments dating from the 16th to the 18th century as well as large rural mansions.